Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Application Case Studies: Active Intention Identification in (Semi-)Autonomous Vehicles

 In this case study, we consider several convex cost functions involving the input sequence, including $\|u_{T}\|_1$ that enforces sparsity (leads to minimal number of non-zero inputs), $\|u_{T}\|_2$ that minimizes fuel consumption (smooth acceleration/braking) and $\|u_{T}\|_\infty$ that ensures comfort (with small maximum input amplitudes).
 We also consider a combination of $\|u_{T}\|_1$ and $\|(\Delta u)_{T}\|_\infty$ that trades-off between sparsity and comfort, where $(\Delta u)_{T}$ is the rate of change in the inputs, defined as $(\Delta u)_{T} = [u(1)-u(0) \;\; \hdots \;\; u(T-1)-u(T-2)]^\intercal$.

 We first compare the exact and conservative formulations in the intersection crossing scenario.
 As seen in Fig. \ref{fig:int_obj}, the separating input designed by the exact formulation (solid line) has a smaller amplitude than the separating input of the conservative formulation (dashed line), implying that exact formulation is the more optimal solution.
-In addition, we observe, interestingly, that the exact formulation designs a separating input that only involves acceleration while the separating input designed by the conservative formulation only involves braking.
-This shows that the gap between the exact and conservative solutions can be potentially large.
+In addition, we observe that both the exact formulation and the conservative formulation design inputs to decelerate the ego car for intention identification.

 Similarly, in the lane changing scenario, we observe that the exact formulation gives a better solution, as expected (cf. Fig. \ref{fig:lane_obj}).
 In order to discriminate the other driver's intention, the separating input obtained by the conservative formulation requires the ego vehicle to nudge into the other driver's lane with maximum lateral velocity during the entire time horizon, which is very aggressive and dangerous.
 By contrast, the separating input obtained by the exact formulation is relatively safer with lateral nudging for shorter time intervals and with smaller lateral velocity.